 Summary dissolution may work for short-term unions, but longer marriages, especially those lasting over 10 years, fall under different divorce laws.
 In California, long-term marriages often lead to longer spousal support orders and complex property division.
 The courts may weigh factors like income disparity between the spouses, the number of years one spouse is out of the workforce, and other factors when assessing support and other matters.

 If you are divorcing after a decade or more of marriage, it is important to understand that the process may be more demanding than you expected.
 Retirement accounts, pensions, and other long-term investments often require careful calculations to assess the value of the estate.
-A qualified California divorce lawyer can help ensure that your long-term financial interests are protected throughout the process.
+A qualified California divorce lawyer can help make sure that your long-term financial interests are protected throughout the process.

 Why You Need to Hire a Divorce Attorney